 The Dodge Momentum Index jumped 5.8 percent in September, extending the good news from August, which showed a 2.8 percent increase.

 The Dodge Momentum Index is a monthly measure of the first report for nonresidential building projects in planning.
 Such …

 Pete Varevice New National Sales Manager at Graham Curtain Wall Solutions

 Pete Varevice has joined Graham Architectural Products, Curtain Wall Solutions as national sales manager.

-Varevice will be the key connection between GAP Curtain Wall Solutions and our nationwide customer base, and will be responsible for all aspects of assisting and supporting our internal and independent sales representatives in pursuit of booking projects throughout the country, …
+Varevice will be the key connection between GAP Curtain Wall Solutions and our nationwide customer base, and will be responsible for all aspects of assisting and …